saitha888/distributed-steam-processor/README.md

     - status_sus: suspicion on/off status
     - sus_list: command to list suspected nodes
     - client **pattern**: query all log files for a pattern

+7) If you would like to induce a specific drop rate, change the "DROP_RATE" variable in the .env file